SimonEnsemble/SimonEnsemble_old.github.io/join/index.md

 </style>

 # Join our mission
-Students with a keen interest in statistical mechanics, computer simulations, machine learning, and/or applied mathematics:
+Students with a keen interest in molecular modeling & simulation, machine learning, and statistical mechanics:

-If you are an undergraduate or graduate student currently enrolled in or admitted to Oregon State University, I encourage you to contact me at Cory.Simon [at] oregonstate.edu to discuss available positions and potential research projects.
+If you are a student currently enrolled in or admitted to Oregon State University, I encourage you to contact me at Cory.Simon [at] oregonstate.edu to discuss available positions and potential research projects.
 Please include your CV and a short statement of your interests and career goals.

 If you are interested in pursuing a graduate degree at Oregon State University and joining the Simon Ensemble, please apply [here](http://cbee.oregonstate.edu/che-graduate-program) and mention your interest in working with me in your application.
+Of course, any questions are welcome via email at Cory.Simon [at] oregonstate.edu.

-# My Advising Style
+# My advising style

 We work *together* towards a common mission.